 If the Agreement ends for any reason before we complete our work, we may charge for all work up to the date that the Agreement ends.
 We may also charge you at our hourly rates for any work done after the Agreement ends but arising from it, such as removing our name from a court record, complying with undertakings, storing, retrieving or copying papers, replying to audit or tax enquiries, complying with legal or regulatory requirements, answering your questions or giving evidence in proceedings arising from your case.

-If you choose to instruct alternative legal advisors at the end of the Agreement, you can request that we pass your files to them.
-We will do so if you make this request in writing and if all of our outstanding invoices payable by you or by third parties on your behalf have been settled in full, in cleared funds.
+If you choose to instruct alternative legal advisors at the end of the Agreement, you can request that we pass your files and any Deeds we hold to them.
+We will transfer files and Deeds for active files if you make this request in writing and all of our outstanding invoices payable by you or by third parties on your behalf have been settled in full, in cleared funds.
+Historical files will not be included as part of any transfer request when you end your Agreement with us.
+In the event we receive a written request from you to transfer historical files (including paper and/or electronic client information) we will provide a quote to cover the time it will take to complete this task.

 We are accredited with “Lexcel”, the Law Society’s legal practice quality mark for excellence in legal practice management and client care.
 To maintain this accreditation, external organisations may have to carry out audits or quality checks on your file.
 We require these external organisations to keep your file confidential.